Quick Answer

 Setup time: 2-3 weeks for full implementation including Xero and Stripe integration

 Yes.
-Payaca supports solar, heat pump, battery storage, and EV charger installations.
-The platform integrates with HeatPunk for heat pump designs alongside EasyPV and OpenSolar for solar.
-Over 500 renewable energy businesses use it across all these verticals.
+It supports solar, heat pump, battery storage, and EV charger installations, with design tool integrations for each vertical (HeatPunk for heat pumps, EasyPV and OpenSolar for solar).

 Payaca also integrates with QuickBooks if you prefer.
+The Xero vs QuickBooks vs Sage comparison covers the MTD compliance differences in detail.
 The Xero integration is the most popular among UK solar businesses because Xero handles MTD (Making Tax Digital) compliance well.
 You can use Payaca's invoicing without any accounting integration, but you will lose the automatic reconciliation benefit.

-Payaca is worth considering from 2 to 3 field technicians onwards.
-Solo installers can benefit from the proposal and payment features, but the scheduling and compliance tools really pay for themselves when you are managing multiple teams and need visibility across all jobs.
+Two to three field technicians.
+Solo installers get value from the proposal and payment features, but scheduling and compliance tracking pay for themselves once you are coordinating multiple teams across different sites.